joyoyoyoyoyo/databricks-cloud-automation/README.md

 	- Create a new submodule to be levaraged by new root modules - for example there are many pages in the Databricks docs that describe low-level tasks like IAM authentication via roles and access keys.
 This is a low-hanging fruit for new contributors!

-If you have questions about getting involved or have an idea for a new module, reach out to field-eng@databricks.com or dillon.bostwick@databricks.com
+If you have questions about getting involved or have an idea for a new module, reach out to sales@databricks.com.